-Four sites are allocated for development [one with a possible access concern] with a further two sites nominated as potential development sites in the future should problems arise with the allocated sites.
+Four sites were considered for development [one with a possible access concern] with a further two sites nominated as potential development sites in the future should problems arise with the other sites.
+The two 'potential' sites do not currently have vehicular access but that might be resolved over the next decade or so.